dimoroz772/dimoroz772/README.md

 <h2 align="center"> I am an IT specialist from Russia 🇷🇺</h2>

-💻 If you take a look at my repositories, you can find many different instructions that I think you will like) I try to work with all Linux and Windows operating systems including server versions and put everything only the most necessary on [github.com](https://github.com/)<a href="https://github.com/"></a><br/>
+💻 If you take a look at my repositories, you can find many different instructions that I think you will like) I try to work with all Linux and Windows operating systems including server versions and put everything only the most necessary on <a href="https://github.com/"></a><br/>.

 <h4> I am also certified in:</h4>